-This Dinosaur Word Search puzzle is a fun way to exercise your brain.
+This free Dinosaur Word Search is a fun way to exercise your brain.
 Solve it online or print it out.
 The online version is replayable.
-The letters rescramble each time you open it!
+The letters rescramble when you restart.

-To solve this word search online, click the Small, Medium, or Large link under the picture of the game.
+To begin, click the Open the Word Search button.
 This opens the puzzle in a pop-up window.